 Cover the container loosely.
-You need for the gases to be able to escape the jar, else the pressure might actually break the jar.
+You need room for the gases to be able to escape the jar, or else the pressure might actually break the jar.
 Set it on the counter to do its work or store it in the fridge if you won’t be using it for a few days.

 The starter will rise and fall within 12 to 24 hours, depending on the temperature in your kitchen.